Looking for bespoke / custom products?

 Call us to discuss: 0800 3761 693

-However, recent stats suggest that the greatest threat to the health and safety of Britain's workers is not rotating blades, slippery surfaces, unprotected edges, or anything like that.
-According to the TUC, who surveyed roughly one thousand health and safety representatives across the UK, the main concern for this country's H&S officials in 2016 is...stress!
+However, stats suggest that the greatest threat to the health and safety of Britain's workers is not rotating blades, slippery surfaces, unprotected edges, or anything like that.

 Before we take a closer look at that perhaps unexpected finding, here are a few facts and figures from this study:

-• Since 2014, there has been a 13% increase in the number of medium-sized companies reporting stress as a key H&S concern
+• Since 2014, there has been a 13% increase in the number of medium-sized companies reporting stress as a key health and safety concern.

 • Among the reasons cited for the increase in workplace stress were "low job security" and "long working hours"